PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Conclusion and Limitation

 \section{Conclusion and Limitation}

-In this paper, we propose a novel two-stage affordance learning framework that achieves adaptability across object-environment configurations, compatibility on graspable objects, and deployability to real-world experiments.
-This framework is tested in both simulation and real-world experiments, validating its efficacy.
+In this paper, we introduced a novel two-stage affordance learning framework that excels in adaptability across various object-environment configurations, shows compatibility with graspable objects, and proves deployable through rigorous real-world testing.
+This framework has been validated in simulation and real-world settings, underscoring its effectiveness.
+However, our method still faces challenges, particularly in handling objects with highly irregular shapes or extremely dynamic environments.
+Future work will focus on enhancing the robustness and flexibility of our approach to address these issues.